military-strategies-and-tactics

 Modern Doctrine and Strategic Priorities

-According to the U.S. Department of Defense’s 2023 report on Chinese military power, the PLAN has developed a “combined arms amphibious assault” capability, integrating marine infantry, armored vehicles, air support, and electronic warfare.
+According to the U.S. Department of Defense’s 2023 report on Chinese military power, the PLAN has developed a “combined arms amphibious assault” capability that integrates marine infantry, armored vehicles, air support, and electronic warfare.
 This doctrine calls for rapid, overwhelming force to secure beachheads and achieve early victory before adversaries can reinforce.
 The PLA also practices amphibious landings under realistic conditions, including night operations, live-fire exercises, and coordination with land-based missile forces.
-A key linkage between amphibious landings and coastal defense is that seizure of disputed islands allows China to deploy coastal defense systems—such as anti-ship cruise missiles and early warning radars—thereby extending its defensive perimeter hundreds of kilometers outward.
+A key linkage between amphibious landings and coastal defense is that seizure of disputed islands allows China to deploy coastal defense systems—such as anti-ship cruise missiles (ASCMs) and early warning radars—thereby extending its defensive perimeter hundreds of kilometers outward.

 Key Components of Modern Deployment